MattMills/stellarstellaris-win/README.md

  in order to dump debug data to a new log file (stellarstellaris-debug.log in the normal directory [example file as of 8/24/2022 here](docs/example-stellarstellaris-debug.log.txt)).

+ Compiled windows executables are available in Github workflows/actions as build artifacts, download the zip file, extract it somewhere, start Stellaris and run stellar-loader.exe

 ## Support discord: